 Combine salt, brown sugar, black pepper, chile powder, ground coriander seeds, and garlic in a small bowl and massage with fingertips until homogenous.
 Spread mixture evenly over all surfaces of chicken.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over half of coal grate.
 Alternatively, set half the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 If using charcoal, place hardwood chunks directly on coal.
 If using gas, place on grate above lit burners.

-grill, instant read thermometer, skewer
+Charcoal grill, chimney starter, instant-read thermometer, skewer

 This recipe calls for a large chicken.
 Do not try it with a smaller chicken, as it will dry out too much while cooking.